cradlepoint/sdk-samples/README.md

 ## SDK Directories

 - **common**
-    - Contains the cs.py file which should be copied into an  application folder.
-It is a wrapper for the TCP interface to the router config store.
+    - Contains files that are useful to include with an app.
 - **config**
     - Contains the settings.mk file for Linux users that want to use GNU make for application development instead of python make.py.
 - **tools**